neooffice/NeoOffice/README.txt

    Xcode Tools v2.4.1

-3. Make sure that you have set the compiler version to 4.0.1 by executing the following command:
+3. Make sure that you have set the compiler version to the correct version by executing the following command.
+Note that PowerPC machines require that gcc 3.3 be used. gcc 3.3 is required for the build to be runnable on Mac OS X 10.3.x machines:

+   On PowerPC machines: sudo gcc_select 3.3
-   sudo gcc_select 4.0
+   On Intel machines: sudo gcc_select 4.0

 4. Make sure that you have downloaded and installed the following Perl module from the http://www.cpan.org/modules/index.html website.
 Note that you will need to follow the instructions on the website to download and install the Archive::Zip module: